blackironhack/2016-Purdue-Ironhack-Tutorials/README.md

 ### Tutorial Project

-We have made a complete tutorial project along the lines of the problem statement.
+We have made a complete tutorial project using a different problem statement.
 You can find the tutorial [here](Tutorial Project.md) and demo [here](http://rawgit.com/priyankjain/2016-Purdue-Ironhack-Tutorials/master/2016-Purdue-Ironhacks-Tutorial-Project.html).